The Valley of Gwangi: Plot

 In the Forbidden Valley, Tuck, T.J., and the rest of the group gather and discover why the valley is said to be cursed when a Pteranodon swoops down and snatches Lope.
 However, due to the extra weight, it falls back to the ground.
 After Carlos kills the Pteranodon, they spot an Ornithomimus, which they try to capture.
 It is eventually killed by Gwangi, an Allosaurus, which chases Bromley and the rest of the group.
 However, a Styracosaurus appears and drives Gwangi away, while Lope reveals Carlos's lie.

 Gwangi pursues the group to their base camp.
 They try to rope him, but he breaks free when the Styracosaurus reappears.
 Gwangi kills the Styracosaurus and later kills Carlos, but is knocked out by a rockslide while trying to exit the valley in pursuit of the rest of the group.

 Securing the creature with ropes, Tuck and the other men in the group take Gwangi back to town to be put on display in T.J.'s show.
 On the opening day, a dwarfed Romani who works for Tia Zorina sneaks in and begins to unlock Gwangi's cage to free him, but is killed when Gwangi breaks free.
 The crowd flees as Gwangi attacks, and Tia Zorina is trampled to death.
-Bromley is crushed by a broken piece of the cage, and Gwangi kills an Asian elephant and few cowboys before rampaging through the town.
+Bromley is crushed by a broken piece of the cage, and Gwangi kills an Asian elephant and a few cowboys before rampaging through the town.
 Tuck, accompanied by T.J. and Lope, tries to hide the crowd in a cathedral, but Gwangi breaks in.
 Tuck urges the crowd to leave through a back exit, leaving himself inside with Gwangi, T.J. and Lope.

 Gwangi tries to eat them, but is distracted when the cathedral's organ sounds.
 Tuck wounds him and throws a torch onto the floor near it, setting the building on fire.
 Tuck and the others escape, leaving Gwangi trapped in the collapsing building.
-Shrieking as it is burned alive, Gwangi also is crushed to death by the debris.
+Shrieking as he is burned alive, Gwangi is finally crushed to death by the debris.
+Lope sheds tears for the dinosaur as he, Tuck, T.J. and a crowd watch the cathedral burn.